 My blood, sweat, and tears.

-What makes me happy, what gives me anxiety, what makes me extremely proud.
+What makes me happy, what gives me anxiety, which makes me extremely proud.

 I knew two things: